Rules of Procedure for Commercial Arbitration (Effective September 1, 2023)

 3.5 Arbitration Panels

 (a) DEFAULT PROCESS.
 Parties may agree to appoint a panel of three (3) arbitrators.
-Unless they specify otherwise, parties will each select a single arbitrator from a list of five (5) or ten (10) candidates provided by the Administrator, and these two (2) arbitrators will select a third arbitrator from this same list of candidates.
+Unless they specify otherwise, parties will each select a single arbitrator from a list of five (5), ten (10), twelve (12), or fifteen (15), candidates provided by the Administrator, and these two (2) arbitrators will select a third arbitrator from this same list of candidates.
 If the parties designate the same candidate as their top choice, this candidate becomes the panel chair (Chair), and the parties’ second choices become the other two panel members.

 (b) PRESUMPTION OF NEUTRALITY.
 If the two (2) selected arbitrators cannot agree on a third arbitrator, the Administrator will appoint a third from the list of candidates.
 All three (3) arbitrators shall be neutral unless, prior to the appointment date, the Administrator receives a written agreement stating that the party-appointed panelists will not be neutral.

 (c) PANEL CHAIR.
 The third arbitrator (or consensus choice, as determined under Section 3.5(a)) will serve as the Chair.
-The Chair manages the arbitration process and presides at the hearing.
-The panel will decide all matters by majority vote except to the extent that the parties agree to have the Chair serve as the sole arbitrator of procedural and/or evidentiary issues.
+By default, the Chair manages the arbitration process and presides over the hearing.
+Unless a party requests a majority vote of the full panel before the ruling, the Chair may resolve any dispute related to procedural and/or evidentiary issues including, but not limited to, discovery and the admissibility of evidence.

 (a) POWERS AND DUTIES.
 An arbitrator has the power to:

-(1) determine his or her powers and duties under an arbitration clause;
+(1) determine his or her jurisdiction, powers, and duties under an arbitration clause;

-(3) sanction parties for failing to comply with any orders of the arbitrator or any obligations under the Rules;
+(3) sanction parties for failing to comply with any orders of the arbitrator or any obligations under the Rules.
+If a party willfully fails to comply, an arbitrator may draw adverse inferences, exclude evidence and other submissions, and/or assess costs resulting from the refusal to comply;

 (b) ETHICS.
 Arbitrators must comply with the Code of Ethics for Arbitrators in Commercial Disputes.